OpenDFM/LLM4Chemistry/README.md

   <a href="https://arxiv.org/abs/2412.19994">
   <img alt="Static Badge" src="https://img.shields.io/badge/arxiv-2412.19994-blue">
 </a>

-This repository collects papers on Large Language Model for Chemistry.
+This repository collects papers on Large Language Models (LLMs) for Chemistry.
+In addition to LLMs, there are also many excellent works based on Pretrained Language Models (PLMs), such as BERT, BART, and T5, which should be considered for inclusion to foster future research.
+To differentiate between PLMs and LLMs, we highlight the titles of PLM-based papers in italic font.

+Besides, we also collect some useful links to prominent teams and popular projects.

-> 😎 Welcome to recommend missing papers through Adding Issues or Pull Requests.
+> 😎 Welcome to recommend missing papers and any helpful links through Adding Issues or Pull Requests.

 ## Contents